 3. 10% of the World’s Forests Are in Canada

-Not only does Canada have the most lakes in the world, but, they also have 10% of the world’s forests.
+Not only does Canada have the most lakes in the world, but, it also has 10% of the world’s forests.
 The Canadian outdoors is filled with evergreen trees as far as the eye can see.
 When you travel to Canada you must make sure to explore the woodlands, it will feel like you are stepping into a fairy tale.
-With a Canadian visitor visa, you can make your Canadian adventure come to life, read more here.
+With a Canadian visitor visa, you can make your Canadian adventure come to life.

 4. Canada’s National Parks Are Free for Kids